 Penny was so confused that she just waited and did nothing.
 What other choices did Penny have?
 [Let the children answer.
 If they get stuck, prompt them.]
 Could she tell Kerry to stop?
 Would Kerry be a good friend to get mad at Penny if she says to stop?
 If you make one mistake, should you keep on making mistakes?
 Could Penny call home?
 Even in the middle of the night?
-Check with your parents so that you know someone you can always call if you have a problem, even in the middle of the night.
+Check with your parents so that you know that you can always call if you have a problem, even in the middle of the night.

 About a week later, Penny had a bad dream.
 She woke up and said to herself, “Oh, no, that wasn’t just a dream.
 It really happened!
 I broke all my safety rules.
 I feel like such a bad person.
 And I feel so mixed up about Kerry.
 She did something that makes me feel bad, but she’s my best friend.
 It’s been a whole week!
 I can’t tell anybody about it now!”
 What other choices does Penny have?
 [Wait for suggestions] Is it ever too late to ask for help?
 No, it is never too late to tell.

 Penny kept feeling bad and making herself forget for a whole year.
-Then she tried to tell her mother[Or father] She said, “Mom, Kerry is acting funny.”
+Then she tried to tell her mother.
+[Or father] She said, “Mom, Kerry is acting funny.”

-Her mom said, “What do you mean by funny?”
+Her Mom said, “What do you mean by funny?”

 Penny said, “Well, she makes me uncomfortable.”

 Penny’s mom said, “That’s okay, honey.
-Things do change with friends as you get older.
-Why don’t you try talking with Kerry or play with someone else.”
+Things do change with friends, as you get older.
+Why don’t you try talking with Kerry or play with someone else?”

-Finally, Penny tried to tell her mom again.
-She said, “Mom, something really has bothered me for a long time, and I’m scared you’ll get mad that I didn’t tell you sooner.
+Finally, Penny tried to tell her Mom again.
+She said, “Mom, something has really bothered me for a long time, and I’m scared you’ll get mad that I didn’t tell you sooner.
 But one time I was at Kerry’s house and we stayed up and watched a movie that we weren’t supposed to, and she touched me in a way that I know broke our safety rules about touching private areas.
 And I feel like a really bad person.”

-Penny’s mom said, “You’re not bad, Penny, you just made a mistake.
+Penny’s Mom said, “You’re not bad, Penny, you just made a mistake.
 And I’m glad you told me now.
 We’ll talk some more until you feel better.
 And we’ll talk to Kerry’s family.
 I’m sure she needs help too.”

 Sometimes the people kids love have problems.
 Sometimes their problems are so big that they do things to hurt kids or make them uncomfortable.
 If this happens to you or to someone you know, it does not mean that anybody is bad.
 But it does mean that everyone needs help.
 The way to get help is to tell an adult you trust.
 If the first adult you tell does not understand, try again.
 If this adult does not help, find another adult to tell.
 If an adult tells you not to talk about it, tell a different adult.
 Keep telling until somebody does something about the problem.
-Remember that what happened is not your fault and that it is never too late to tell.
+Remember that what happened is not your fault, and that it is never too late to tell.